LaserFR/LaserFR/README.md

 ## 3. Usage

-### 3.1 Gnenerate laser images
+### 3.1 Genenerate laser images

 Based on the parameters of the targeted camera and the infrared laser used, generate laser images under different laser powers.

    - Implementation of Section 5.1 and achieved in `laser_generation.py`.

-   - The generated laser images will be saved in the `data/laser_images/`.
+   - Run `laser_generation.py`, the generated laser images will be saved in the `data/laser_images/`.
+You can check them here and the images are named ending with power value。

 ### 3.2 Image merge